• Joint Work

 Benefits

-Seamless customer experience, dynamic relationship with customers, secured and encrypted data, innovation, decentralization, advanced payment methods and wider variety of channels, fast settlement, payment cost reduction, optimal pricing decisions, business sustainability.
+Seamless customer and hassle-free experience, dynamic relationship with customers, secured and encrypted data, innovation, decentralization, advanced payment methods and wider variety of channels, fast settlement, payment cost reduction, optimal pricing decisions, business sustainability.

 Members

-Afriqiyah Airways, Air Arabia, Badr Airlines, EgyptAir, Etihad Airways, flydubai, flyegypt, flynas, Gulf Air, Iraqi Airways, Kuwait Airways, Mauritania, Middle East Airlines, Oman Air, Qatar Airways, Royal Air Maroc, Royal Jordanian, Saudia, Syrian Airlines, Tarco Aviation, Tunisair, and Yemen Airways.
+Afriqiyah Airways, Air Algerie, Air Arabia, Air Cairo, Badr Airlines, EgyptAir, Etihad Airways, flydubai, flyegypt, flynas, Gulf Air, Iraqi Airways, Kuwait Airways, Mauritania, Middle East Airlines, Nile Air, Nouvelair, Oman Air, Qatar Airways, Riyadh Air, Royal Air Maroc, Royal Jordanian, Saudia, Syrian Airlines, Tarco Aviation, Tunisair, and Yemen Airways.

-In addition, two partner airlines are members of the Task Force namely; Pegasus Airlines, and Turkish Airlines.
+In addition, three partner airlines are members of the Task Force namely; Malaysia Airlines, Pegasus Airlines, and Turkish Airlines.

 Launched: 2022